 It’s my special Birthday tomorrow and I can’t properly celebrate it, for obvious reasons.
 I had awesome plans and great expectations, but life is life in the end.
 So, instead, I thought I’d go big on my wishes this year.
 And five of them are related to the Australian music scene.

 PART 38 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 The wishes I’ve listed below are not necessarily unsubstantiated desires or false hopes for 2020.
 I’ve done my eavesdropping, after all.
 So here they are, in order of their probability, as predicted by me.